What Are the 7 Elements of Art? (Projects for Kids + Free Printable)

 Printable 7 Elements Art Pack

-Learn about and explore the Seven Elements of Art through hands-on activities and easy-to-read information pages.
-Suitable for kids in elementary and middle school grades.
+Explore the Seven Elements of Art through hands-on activities and easy-to-understand information pages.
+This pack is suitable for elementary and middle school students.

-—> Project sheet for the seven elements of art and what they are with matching projects unique to this project pack, complete with instructions, images, and templates.
+• A project sheet for the seven elements of art and what they are with matching projects unique to this project pack is complete with instructions, images, and templates.
 (Plus, an additional complete pack of the projects listed in the link above.)